UplandsDynamic/VideoTagger/VideoTagger/README.rst

 It acts as an interface to control the excellent Open Source MPV player, at: https://mpv.io/.

-The application builds on an Open Source project that provides Python bindings to the MPV player, at: https://github.com/jaseg/python-mpv
+The application depends on super Open Source project that provides Python bindings to the MPV player, at: https://github.com/jaseg/python-mpv

 Notes are saved in a user nominated directory as YAML files.
 These are easily human